 This one is extremely common.
 Serious parties will contact your agent to get further details anyway, and they asking net rent can be conveyed verbally.

 In some cases the space is small enough that it is not cost effective to divide the space anyway (or cannot be done due to fire code).

 But this is problematic if you are a large tenant.
 For instance, if you are 10,000 square feet and would like to sublet 2,000 square feet, that will provide you a 20% relief if you are breaking even on the sublet rent, but if you do not have this right, you have to live with the excess space, or sublet the entire premises.

 This one can be tough if you have great credit.
 The landlord may not enforce it though as long as your sub-tenant is strong enough.

 If the lease has this constraint the landlord could use it as an excuse to not provide sublet consent.
 The remedy is wording that states that the subtenant does not have to be your equal, but has to be credible enough to support the lease.

 This is the type of clause that should have been removed by your broker or lawyer on the previous negotiation.

 Who defines "competing"?
 What if you are in a building that is large enough that there will always be space available that the landlord deems to be "competing"?

-This one does not make any sense for the tenant.
 As sublets tend to trade at a discount, your sublease will most likely be at a lower rent than the current building asking rental rate.